Conflict-driven clause learning: Example

 A visual example of CDCL algorithm:

 Completeness

-DPLL is a sound and complete algorithm for SAT.
+DPLL is a sound and complete algorithm for SAT, that is a formula ϕ is satisfiable if, and only if, DPLL can find a satisfying assignment for ϕ.
 CDCL SAT solvers implement DPLL, but can learn new clauses and backtrack non-chronologically.
 Clause learning with conflict analysis affects neither soundness nor completeness.
 Conflict analysis identifies new clauses using the resolution operation.
 Therefore, each learnt clause can be inferred from the original clauses and other learnt clauses by a sequence of resolution steps.
 If cN is the new learnt clause, then ϕ is satisfiable if and only if ϕ ∪ {cN} is also satisfiable.
 Moreover, the modified backtracking step also does not affect soundness or completeness, since backtracking information is obtained from each new learnt clause.

 Applications

 The main application of CDCL algorithm is in different SAT solvers including: